floydding/print-yolo/README.md

 ```$xslt
 print-yolo
 ```
-it will print out "YOLO" in your terminal
+it will print out "YOLO" in your terminal!

 ## Installation
 ```$xslt